EURODEO/openradardata-requirements/Deliverable_Requirements.md

 ## Abstract

+This document details the requirements for Work Package 6 (WP6) Tasks6.1-3 of the RODEO project, focusing on the sharing of Open Radar Data (ORD).
+It outlines the datasets to be included, the expected user requirements and objectives, as well as the technical specifications necessary for the development of an ORD supply.

-This is the Requirements Document for the the RODEO WP6 for sharing weather radar data.
-This document outlines the technical requirements and objectives for the development of radar data supply, which utilizes components developed in the the EUMETNET Federated European Meteorological Data Infrastructure (FEMDI) programme.
-The objective of work in WP6 is utilize the data sharing done in the EUMETNET OPERA programme already over a decade and, build on this collaboration a data supply for the third-party users in line with the World Meteorological Organization’s (WMO) Information System 2.0 (WIS 2.0) strategy and the European Union’s (EU) regulation on Meteorological High Value Data (HVD).
+The proposed solutions are designed to align with other APIs (Application Programming Interfaces) developed within the RODEO project, leveraging components from the EUMETNET Federated European Meteorological Data Infrastructure (FEMDI) programme.
+In T6.1-3 the aim is to build upon the data-sharing framework established by the EUMETNET OPERA programme over the past decade.
+The planned design is to create a data supply system for third-party users that aligns with the World Meteorological Organization’s (WMO) Information System 2.0 (WIS 2.0) strategy and complies with the European Union’s (EU) regulation on Meteorological High Value Data (HVD).

 ## Revision history
 | Version | Date | Comment | Responsible